|Michael J Bird Tribute Website|

 Olive Bird couldn't recall the name, though she believed it was not far from Leeds, where all the interiors were shot.
 Michael Sheard thought it may have been Richmond, but admitted that may have been "where we went to learn how to be printers."

-Martin Underwood told me it said on the IMDB that it was Appleby, Westmorland/Cumbria but Martin thought the surrounding scenery and the lake "looked more like the Yorkshire Dales than Cumbria which is generally rather rugged and wild."
+Website visitor Martin Underwood told me it said on the IMDB that it was Appleby, Westmorland/Cumbria but Martin thought the surrounding scenery and the lake "looked more like the Yorkshire Dales than Cumbria which is generally rather rugged and wild."
 (Having looked at a number of shots of Appleby on the net I tended to agree with Martin.)

 Why are you doing all this, what got you started?

-I signed up immediately and discovered that the PPS had a quarterly newsletter / magazine called "Radio Tellyscope".
+I signed up immediately and discovered that they had a quarterly newsletter / magazine called "Radio Tellyscope".
 Martin Hearn, the editor, was begging for contributions.
 Since, among other things, I am a freelance writer I decided that I would offer to write something - and since MJB was my reason for joining the group I suggested something about him.
 Martin was pleased.
 (At the time he would probably have been pleased with anything, particularly since it was non-paying!).

 As part of my research for the article I searched the web and found next to nothing about Michael Bird.
-I did find his agents and an e-mail to them brought the news that Bird had died.
+I did find his agent and an e-mail to them brought the news that Bird had died.
 I finished my research - largely consisting of ploughing through back issues of Radio Times at the local library - and wrote my feature.

-I started tracking down people Bird had worked with, via the internet, but the next watershed came when one of the friends of the site mentioned that actors' agents' names and addresses were on the web at Spotlight [see question above].
+Next I started tracking down people Bird had worked with, via the internet, but the next watershed came when one of the friends of the site mentioned that actors' agents' names and addresses were on the web at Spotlight [see question above].
 I started bugging all the main actors and to my surprise most of them played ball.
 I really was impressed by that.
 An actor works with countless writers and directors over the course of a career.
-An actor gets loads of begging letters from "fans" - yet time and again these people were taking the trouble to write back to me, ring me, e-mail me - and every one of them said how special Michael Bird was.
+An actor gets loads of begging letters from "fans" - yet time and again these people were taking the trouble to write back to me, ring me, e-mail me - and every one of them said what a gifted storyteller Michael Bird was.
 It really must be true!

-How did you first discover the web site?
+How did you first discover the website?